 Occasionally the Company may enter into capital lease agreements for various machinery, equipment, computer-related equipment, software, furniture or fixtures.
-As of April 1, 2011, the Company had approximately \$3.1 million outstanding under capital leases payable over a weighted average period of 36 months.
-These lease agreements bear interest at a weighted average rate of 4.69% and can be extended on a month-to-month basis after the original term.
-The Company had no material capital lease arrangements as of April 2, 2010.
+As of March 30, 2012 and April 1, 2011, the Company had approximately \$2.0 million and \$3.1 million, respectively, outstanding under capital leases payable over a weighted average period of 36 months, due fiscal year 2014.
+These lease agreements bear interest at a weighted average rate of 4.63% and can be extended on a month-to-month basis after the original term.